1426 Meridian Place NW, Unit 2

 Amenities

-Beautiful 1BD/1BA Basement unit in Columbia Heights.
-Hardwood flooring.
-Central air and heat.
-Water included with rent.
-Street parking.
-One pet under 40 lbs only.
+Beautiful and spacious 1BD/1BA Basement unit in Columbia Heights.
+Unit features: tile flooring, central air and heat, washer and dryer in the unit, water included with rent.
+Pets are on case by case basis.
 Close proximity to shops and parks.
 Only 0.4 miles to Columbia Heights Metro Station.

-Interested applicants will be asked to complete a background check as part of the application, and applicants need to have a credit score of 650 or above and annual income three times that of the annual rent to qualify.
+Interested applicants will be asked to complete a background check as part of the application, and applicants need to have a credit score of 650 or above to qualify.
 Property will be professionally managed by Globe Trotter Properties LLC, an equal opportunity housing firm.